rumyantseva/tr/README.md

 ### Continuous Integration

 I used this coding challenge as an opportunity to try Github Actions for the first time.
-The implementation is very MVP'ish but it works :)
+The CI implementation is very MVP'ish but it works :)

 ### Checks & tests